-BFSA requested a SLF search by the NAHC to determine if any recorded Native American sacred sites or locations of religious or ceremonial importance are present within the project area.
+BFSA requested a NAHC SLF to determine if any recorded Native American sacred sites or locations of religious or ceremonial importance are present within the project area.
 The NAHC SLF search did not indicate the presence of any sacred sites or locations of religious or ceremonial importance within the search radius.
 In accordance with the recommendations of the NAHC, BFSA contacted all Native American consultants listed in the NAHC response letter over two weeks before conducting the field survey.
-As of the date of this report, five responses have been received.
-The Morongo Band of Mission Indians stated they have no comments to provide.
-The Cabazon Band of Mission Indians indicated the project is outside of their reservation and traditional use area, and have no information identifying a sacred or religious site on the subject property.
-The Cahuilla Band of Indians also states the project is outside of their reservation; however, they indicated the project is within their traditional use area and requested that tribal monitors be present during all ground disturbing activities, and to be notified of project updates.
-The Agua Caliente Band of Cahuilla Indians also indicated the project is outside of their reservation, but within their traditional use area and requested a copy of the cultural resources study.
-The Rincon Band of Luiseño Indians indicated they have no knowledge of cultural resources within or near the project area; however, they recommended an archaeological records search and requested a copy of the results.
+As of the date of this report, two responses have been received.
+The Quechan Tribe of the Fort Yuma Reservation deferred to more local groups.
+The Cahuilla Band of Indians stated the project is outside of their reservation; however, they indicated the project site is within their traditional use area and requested that tribal monitors be present during all ground-disturbing activities and to be notified of project updates.
+BFSA invited the Cahuilla Band to participate in the field survey, however, the Cahuilla Band did not respond to the invitation.
 All correspondence is provided in Appendix C.

 The records search and literature review suggest that the general vicinity of the project is sensitive for cultural resources.
-Prehistoric resources are the most abundant site type identified within one mile of the property, but tend to be situated near permanent water sources and bedrock outcroppings within the foothills to the west and southwest.
-In contrast, the subject property is situated in a flat valley setting surrounded primarily by historic resources associated with the agricultural development of the Val Verde area and the Perris Valley.
-Historical maps and aerial photographs indicate that twentieth century structures were located within the project boundary, but were removed in the fall of 2019.
-Therefore, although the property has the potential to contain both historic and prehistoric resources, historic sites are the most likely resource type anticipated within the project.
+Prehistoric bedrock milling sites were the most abundant site type identified within one mile of the property.
+No naturally occurring bedrock outcrops are visible within the project site, however, the proximity of the project to the prehistoric resources indicates a potential for artifact scatters.
+Further, the property is adjacent to the former location of the Leavitt House and historically associated with the agricultural development of the Val Verde area and the Perris Valley.
+Historical maps and aerial photographs indicate that the Leavitt House and later agricultural structures were located immediately adjacent to the project site.
+Therefore, the property has the potential to contain both historic and prehistoric resources.